Aeroraven/Ifrit-v2/README.md

 Test performed on 2048x2048 RGBA FP32 Image + 2048x2048 FP32 Depth Attachment.
 Time consumption in presentation stage (displaying texture via OpenGL) is ignored.

 Note that some triangles might be culled or clipped in the pipeline.

+All tests were performed before git commit `7e6c34ad836842c02fcc9aa7dc89d5d01cd6cb66`.
+The result might not be the latest.

 **Frame Rate**